SwetabjaGit/talkstalker/README.md

 # Talk Stalker

-TalkStalker is an Android App for Group Discussion build using Android Studio & Firebase.
+TalkStalker is an Android App for Group Discussion built using Android Studio & Firebase.

 ## Features